-- Erection, placement, alteration or extension of a structure in, on, under or over any foreshore or seabed and any incidental disturbance of the foreshore or seabed (s12(1)). - Occupation of the common marine and coastal area with a structure (s12(2)).10 by a central or local government agency (or their agent) directly relating to information or safety matters concerning the coastal marine area, or
+- Erection, placement, alteration or extension of a structure in, on, under or over any foreshore or seabed and any incidental disturbance of the foreshore or seabed (s12(1)). - Occupation of the common marine and coastal area with a structure (s12(2)).

-C.1.1.5 Signs - permitted activity11
+C.1.1.5 Signs - permitted activity